Careers

 On-Call Sexual Assault Nurse Examiner

-On-Call Sexual Assault Nurse Examiner- Opportunity to earn additional income; flexible schedule; SANE Training provided at no cost.
+On-Call Sexual Assault Nurse Examiner- Opportunity to earn additional income ($300- $400 per exam); flexible schedule; SANE Training provided at no cost.

 Job Purpose: Respond to sexual assaults for inmates confined by the AL Dept. of Corrections.
 The nurse will perform medical forensic examinations, provide emotional support, and assess medical patient’s condition.